-Together with my friends in the Internation Women’s Club of Nyon (IWCN) I walked the very popular portion through the vineyards that stretch from St. Saphorin to Cully, an approximately two-and-a-half-hour walk.
+Together with my friends in the Internation Women’s Club of Nyon (IWCN) I walked the very popular portion through the vineyards that stretch from St. Saphorin to Cully.

-The Lavaux walks are easily reached via public transport, particularly by train: we boarded in Nyon, changed trains in Lausanne and uncamped at St. Saphorin, only a one-hour transit in total.
+The Lavaux walks are easily reached by train: we boarded in Nyon, changed trains in Lausanne and uncamped at St. Saphorin, a one-hour journey in total.
 We descended to lake level shortly before Cully and walked along the beach towards the village, where we headed for home after a short break at a beachside restaurant.

-There’s a great deal of information available online about hiking in the Lavaux, but for starters you might want to check out the variety of walks listed on the Montreux Riviera website.
+A great deal of information about walking in the Lavaux is available online; for starters you might want to check out Swiss Tourism.

 Swiss Heritage’s Loveliest Walks

 If hiking through beautiful countryside and charming urban areas gets your pulse racing (for all the right reasons) then Swiss Heritage’s 76-page, French-German pocketbook entitled “Switzerland’s Loveliest Walks” (Les plus belles promenades de Suisse) is your ticket to heaven.